DeepikaSellasamy/House_Prediction/README.md

  Prediction using test data

- Finding the accuracy of the model
+ Conclude the model with best accuracy